rahulvm20/cs_assignment/README.md

 The project is being divided into 3 parts
 - Loading and unloading of kernel modules
 - Modify the kernel modules to display **jiffies** value at the moment its read using proc file system
-- Modify the kernel module to display **total time elapsed** from loading till unloading the module in **seconds** using jiffies by help of proc file system.
+- Modify the kernel module to display **total time elapsed** from loading till unloading the module in **seconds** using jiffies by help of proc file system